Zenithatic/BookshelfAI/README.md

 Some examples of features include: adding/editing/deleting books from your bookshelf, AI book image recognition, and AI book recommendation.

 Disclaimer: this app does not provide any actual book content itself, it only acts as a book manager, not a library.
+Also, the AI may be inaccurate, especially if your prompts/images are unclear/blurry.

 ## Features